This page covers first aid requirements in non-healthcare settings during the pandemic. It includes information on first

 If first aiders are unable to access annual refresher training face to face during the coronavirus (COVID-19) pandemic, HSE supports the use of online refresher training to keep their skills up to date.

 HSE still strongly recommends that the practical elements of actual FAW, EFAW and requalification courses are delivered face to face, so that competency of the student can be properly assessed.

 Interrupted first aid training

 If because of coronavirus you cannot complete training for your first aid qualification within the usual timeframe, training can restart at a later date as long as:

 - a full recap of training delivered before the interruption is done before moving onto undelivered modules

-- the awarding body is content that you can show:
+- the training provider is content that you can show:

 - a full understanding of all aspects of the course content